 A capstone ride is the iconic Banff to Lake Louise Bow Valley Parkway.
 The total cycling distance on this out and back ride is 111 km from the Vermilion Lakes parking area.
 The views are stunning and you may encounter wildlife along the way.
 We have seen both grizzly bears and black bears which is a very different experience when you are on a bike!!
 Watch for a line of cars stopped on the road, this usually means a wildlife spotting.
 Many cyclists carry bear spray however you can almost eliminate the probability of having to use bear spray if you grab a few friends and make this a group ride.

 The Bow Valley Parkway is recommended for a mid-week shoulder season trip when motor vehicle traffic is lighter, however, we know a cyclist who does this route every Saturday morning and avoids the heavy traffic by getting an early start.
 Keep in mind that the Bow Valley Parkway is a seasonal road and has a voluntary closure from March 1 to June 25 from 6-9 pm from Banff to Johnson Canyon to accommodate wildlife.
 Check the Parks Canada website before heading out.
-Due to Covid 19 the first part of this route was closed to motor vehicle traffic summer 2020 and 2021 and has become super popular.
+Due to Covid 19 the first part of this route from Banff to Castle Junction is closed to motor vehicle traffic summer 2020 and 2021 and has become super popular.
 I pine a bit for the days when this was a relatively unknown route.

 Use caution cycling past the Johnston Canyon area as there are often parked motor vehicles lining the road and pedestrians.
 We recommend cycling into the town of Lake Louise and taking a break in town.
 If you do proceed into town, remember that there are Texas gates and, as of spring 2021, traffic lights that on the descent into Lake Louise.
 I forgot about the Texas Gates on one of my trips and on the fast descent into Lake Louise road right over them.
 No harm was done but I would not recommend riding top speed over the rails!
 Alternatively, experienced riders that don’t need a break may choose to turn back when you get to Whitehorn Drive (Lake Louise ski area road) at the km 55 mark.
 This only cuts about 2.5 km’s out of the ride so always a great option.